IT Resource Logging (S-11)

 Logging facilities and Log information must be protected against tampering, modification, destruction and unauthorized access.
 Controls must be in place to prevent alteration or to detect and alert on alteration to Log information.
 Ensure processes are in place to detect whether Logging has stopped.
 Logs transmitted over open, public or untrusted networks must use a secure transmission protocol.

 Access to Log information is subject to the policy on Acceptable Use of IT Resources and Information Assets (VII.A.4) and the Data Classification and Handling Procedures.
-Inadvertent or improper disclosure of Log data may be harmful to the security and privacy of University Information Assets and IT Resources and must be reported and handled in a manner consistent with the policy on Incident Response (VII.B.3).
+Inadvertent or improper disclosure of Log data may be harmful to the security and privacy of University Information Assets and IT Resources and must be reported and handled in a manner consistent with the policy on Security Incident Response (S-17).

 Additional Requirements for Systems with Sensitive/Restricted Data